ese5160/a14g-final-submission-t09-k-f-c/README.md

 - **HRS 03** - 1.8" diagonal LCD TFT display shall be used for user interface.
 LCD can display user and menu interface

-- **HRS 04** - Two different buttons shall be used to switch the menu and to comfirm the selected menu in LCD.
+- **HRS 04** - Two different buttons shall be used to switch the menu and to confirm the selected menu in LCD.

 - **HRS 05** - 5744 QR Code reader to I2C shall be used to scan and read QR codes on items in the refrigerator.
 Each item may be identified by a unique QR code, and the system can identify the item and update inventory information through a QR code reader.